- Analytical Facilities

 Learn more about areas of distinction in our water program.

-Water policy and management faculty take an integrative approach to examining the human, political, and scientific dimensions of water resources within the framework of governance and sustainability.
+Water policy and conflict management faculty take an integrative approach to examining the human, political, and scientific dimensions of water resources within the framework of governance and sustainability.
 Faculty explore all facets of water conflict transformation, including hydro-diplomacy, conflict resolution, public participation and public policy and law.
+They collaborate closely with, and advise students from, the Water Resources Graduate Program.

 Faculty in this arena examine the linkages and feedbacks among our climate, landscapes and freshwater resources using field work, modeling, remote sensing and qualitative methods.
 Research topics extend from impacts of forest management practices on water scarcity, to how climate change affects snowpack and seasonality of precipitation, to climate change adaptation and environmental governance within diverse watersheds.